Chris-hughes10/pytorch-accelerated/docs/callbacks.rst

 .. note::
-    Callbacks are called **after** their corresponding hooks, e.g., a callback's ``on_train_epoch_end`` method is called *after* the method :meth:`trainer.Trainer.train_epoch_end`.
+    Callbacks are called **after** their corresponding hooks, e.g., a callback's ``on_train_epoch_end`` method is called *after* the method :meth:`pytorch_accelerated.trainer.Trainer.train_epoch_end`.
 This is done to support the pattern of updating the trainer's state in a method before reading this state in a callback.

     For more info on execution order within the training loop, see: :ref:`inside-trainer`.